GamGam1/ExpenseTracker/README.md

 | `expenseName`| String  | Updated name of the expense  |

 * **Validation**
-  * amount: must be nonnegative
+  * amount: must be non-negative
   * month: follows MMMM-yyyy format, i.e April-2025
-  * category: no constaints
+  * category: no constraints
   * expenseName: no window path characters

 The `UserInfo` class is the database that stores users.